Harmonic/laravel-envcoder/readme.md

 This way you will not be prompted for a password each time you encrypt/decrypt the .env file.

+## Configuration

+After publishing the config you can change the default behaviour for environment variable conflict resolution.
+To one of the following:

+* 'merge' => Will merge changes in both files, and overwrite duplicates with what is in .env.enc (default)
+* 'prompt' => Will prompt you for each value that has a different value in .env.enc vs .env or is not in both files
+* 'overwrite' => Will completely overwrite your .env with what is in the encrypted version
+* 'ignore' => Will ignore any changes in your encrypted .env (ie. will not decrypt)

+See config/laravel-envcoder.php for more details.

 ## Change log